-You can use The Good and the Beautiful’s Level K Primer with children who already know the alphabet and the primary sounds for most letters, how to count to 10, and basic shapes and colors.
-The publisher believes that some pre-kindergartners are ready for the Level K Primer, but this might also be the starting place for some first graders who have not already had prior reading instruction.
+You can use The Good and the Beautiful’s Level K Primer as your complete curriculum with children who already know the alphabet and the primary sounds for most letters, how to count to 10, and basic shapes and colors.
+The publisher believes that some pre-kindergartners are ready for the Level K Primer, but I think that this might also be the starting place for reading instruction for some first graders who have not already begun to learn phonics.
 In this review, I’ll discuss the Level K Primer as it might be used for pre-k or kindergarten since that is the publisher’s expectation.
 You can use The Good and the Beautiful’s free Language Arts Course Level Assessment if you need help determining the right level for your child.

-In addition to phonics and reading, children learn to count and recognize numbers up to 15 along with other skills such as sequencing, sorting, the values of coins, and fine motor skills.
+In addition to phonics and reading, children learn to count and recognize numbers up to 15.
+Along the way, they build fine motor skills while also learning things such as sequencing, sorting, and the values of coins.

 The full-color course book presents 34 lessons that can be used at whatever pace you choose.
-These step-by-step lessons show what the parent is to say and do, and what they are to have the child do.
+These step-by-step lessons show what parents are to say and do and what they are to have the child do.
 The lesson pages themselves are also used by the child.
-The comb-binding on the course book allows it to lie flat, making it easy for children to write on the pages.
+The comb binding on the course book allows it to lie flat, making it easy for children to write on the pages.
 There are a few student pages that are to be removed from the book.
-Those pages are used for cutting-and-pasting, sorting, practice with identifying vowels, and other learning activities.
+Those pages are used for cut-and-paste activities, sorting, practice with identifying vowels, and other learning activities.

 When you purchase the Level K Primer, you receive a free download link for the 20 songs.
 The songs teach the sounds of the letters, including both long and short vowel sounds.
 These songs are not scheduled into the lessons, so it is up to you to determine if and when to use them.

-Some sight words are taught along with a solid foundation in phonics.
-Children quickly learn to read enough words that, starting in Lesson 21, they can begin to read from the My First Reading Book, a small comb-bound reader with seven, eight-page stories.
+Children build a solid foundation in phonics while also learning some sight words.
+They quickly learn to read enough words that, starting in Lesson 21, they can begin to read from the My First Reading Book, a small comb-bound reader with seven short stories.
 The stories use only short vowel words and the sight words I, a, and the.
-The stories have a lovely full-color illustration on each page with a short sentence.
+The stories a short sentence on each page along with a lovely full-color illustration.
 The artwork is exquisite for a beginning reader!

-Lessons revolve around interaction between parent and child as directed in the lessons.
+Lessons revolve around interaction between parent and child.
 Some simple hands-on activities are included, such as placing buttons on a chart as children identify letters, sounds, or words; sorting letters that have been cut out from pages; and working with pennies and nickels.
 The learning methods are best for children who have well-developed small motor skills and who can focus for 20 to 30 minutes.

-The Good and the Beautiful states on their Age/Level Guide that If you use the Level K Primer for pre-k, you don’t need to do anything else.
-Math instruction is minimal, but they believe that more extensive work in math can wait till kindergarten.
-They do mention that you might use read-aloud science picture books or their Creative Arts & Crafts Projects: Level K-3 book if those are suitable for your situation.
+The Good and the Beautiful states in their Age/Level Guide portion of their shopping checklist that If you use the Level K Primer for pre-k, you don’t need to do anything else.
+Math instruction is minimal, but they believe that more extensive work in math can wait until kindergarten.
+They do mention that you might use read-aloud, science picture books or their Creative Arts & Crafts Projects: Level K-3 book if those are suitable for your situation.